ArPIHomeSecurity/pywiegand/README.md

-# Python Wiegand reader on raspberry
+# Python Wiegand reader on Raspberry PI

 Using GPIO you can read the key presses and card codes from a keypad with the Wiegand protocol.